 - Teams should not be used to send or share personally identifiable information (PII).

-- Do not store confidential documents within your Team. (**Full governance and guidelines coming soon.)
+- Do not store confidential documents within your Team.
+Full document storage guidelines available here.

 - Do not use Teams if your work requires you to send PII as a reference for someone else, i.e., a name or MacID, use only 1 identifier.